 Do Tattoos, Piercings, and Modeling Go Together?

 If you are hired for a modeling job with the condition that they will need to cover up your tattoos or piercings, be flexible and reasonable about this request.
-Consider that you are lucky to have been hired in the first place as there were likely several other models who were vying for the job.
+Consider that you are lucky to have been hired in the first place—there were likely several other models who were vying for the job.
 The cover-up is only temporary, and you’ll be free to express your individuality in other ways during the shoot.
-Photographers and agents will appreciate and take note of your flexibility that you will be much more likely to be considered for future jobs.
+Photographers and agents will appreciate and take note of your flexibility, and you will be much more likely to be considered for future jobs.

 If you are given the opportunity to model and showcase your tattoos, don’t be afraid to do so in a way that will make you stand out.
-Cara Delevingne showcases her tattooed hands (among several other tattoos and piercings she has!) in many of her photo shoots by framing her face with her hands.
-Other supermodels like Giselle Bundchen, Kate Moss, and Erin Wasson also have tattoos (although not as plentiful as Cara’s!) and aren’t afraid to show them off for some jobs.
+Cara Delevingne showcases her tattooed hands (among several other tattoos and piercings) in many of her photo shoots by framing her face with her hands.
+Other supermodels like Giselle Bundchen, Kate Moss, and Erin Wasson also have tattoos and aren’t afraid to show them off for some jobs.
 You’ll notice, however, that for certain jobs their tattoos and piercings are covered up.

-Tattoos and piercings being acceptable for models is just another way the modeling industry is becoming more and more inclusive to all different types of people.
-If you've always wanted to be a model but thought perhaps you don't have what it takes or that you don't have the classic "model look," think again!
-From tattooed and pierced models to plus-sized, disabled, petite, or short models, there is a job for everyone who wants to be a model if they have the right agency helping them!
+The acceptance of tattoos and piercings on models is just another sign the modeling industry is becoming more inclusive to all different types of people.
+If you've always wanted to be a model but thought perhaps you didn't have what it takes or that you didn't have the classic "model look," think again!
+From tattooed and pierced models to plus-sized, disabled, petite, or short models, there is a job for everyone who wants to be a model if they have the right agency helping them.